 Near or far, Gillian Yu's clients have one thing in common: Yu speaks their language – literally.
 Her keen understanding of global markets and family dynamics makes her approach to wealth management unique.

-Gillian Yu, one of Barron’s Top 100 Women Financial Advisors and a Morgan Stanley Private Wealth Advisor, listens to her clients, as do all good Financial Advisors.
+Gillian Yu, one of Barron’s Top 100 Women Financial Advisors in 2018 and a Morgan Stanley Private Wealth Advisor, listens to her clients, as do all good Financial Advisors.

 The Gillian Yu difference?
 She listens in English, Mandarin and Taiwanese.

 “More than just speaking the same language, though, I feel I understand the cultures of my clients,” Gillian says.
 “I know their families.”

 Today, she has built a business for around 35 ultra-high net worth families.
 But she began her career the way most Financial Advisors do— starting small and with just a few clients.

 Her first clients were Asian ex-pats in San Francisco.
 They had come to the United States for education and more opportunities.

 But they would not stay “small” for long.
 The timing was such that Gillian was well-positioned to help these clients at a particular turning point in world economies.
 When the Asian economy took off in the early 2000s, some of her clients returned to Asia, started businesses there, and prospered.